 1 Q. Have you previously testified before the New Hampshire Public Utilities 2 Commission ("Commission")?
 3 A. Yes, I have testified before the Commission on numerous occasions on behalf of UES 4 and Northern Utilities, Inc. 5 Q. Mr. Simpson, please state your name and business address.
 6 A. Carleton Brown Simpson, 6 Liberty Lane West, Hampton, New Hampshire.
 7 Q. What is your position and what are your responsibilities?
 8 A. I am Regulatory Counsel for Unitil Service.
 In this position, I represent the Company in 9 regulatory and legal proceedings.
 My primary responsibilities include the development 10 of clean energy strategy related to electrification, transportation, energy storage, data 11 sharing, and decarbonization.
 12 Q. Please describe your educational background and professional experience in the 13 energy and utility industries.
 14 A. I have held a variety of engineering, compliance, external affairs, regulatory, and legal 15 positions while at Unitil Service.
 I started my career at Unitil Service in 2013 in the role 16 of Compliance Engineer.
 I was promoted to NERC Regulatory Compliance Specialist in 17 2016, Director of Government Affairs in 2017, and Regulatory Counsel in 2019.
-18 I received a Bachelor of Science degree in Electrical Engineering, Summa Cum Laude, 19 from the University of New Hampshire ("UNH") in 2012 and a Master of Science degree 20 in Electrical and Computer Engineering from Worcester Polytechnic Institute with a 21 concentration in electric power systems in 2014.
-I also earned a Juris Doctor focused in
+18 I received a Bachelor of Science degree in Electrical Engineering, Summa Cum Laude, 19 I received a Bachelor of Science degree in Electrical Engineering, Summa Cum Laude, from the University of New Hampshire ("UNH") in 2012 and a Master of Science degree 19 20

 1 Energy and Environmental Law from Suffolk University Law School in 2019.
 I am a 2 member in good standing of the New Hampshire Bar and U.S. District of New 3 Hampshire Bar.
 4 In 2012, I converted a gasoline-powered motorcycle to battery electric as a capstone 5 engineering project while at UNH and was awarded "Best Presentation" at the 2012 6 Undergraduate Research Conference.
 From August 2018 through October 2020, I served 7 on the New Hampshire General Court's SB 517 Electric Vehicle Charging Stations 8 Infrastructure Commission on behalf of the Company.
 9 Q. Have you previously testified before the New Hampshire Public Utilities 10 Commission or other regulatory agencies?
-11 A. I have not previously filed testimony before the New Hampshire Public Utilities 12 Commission.
+11 А. I have not previously filed testimony before the New Hampshire Public Utilities 12 Commission.
 I have provided written testimony before the Massachusetts Department of 13 Public Utilities in Docket 16-148, petition for approval of a request to purchase, own and 14 operate a 1.3 megawatt ("MW") solar facility by the Company's regulated Massachusetts 15 affiliate, Fitchburg Gas and Electric Light Company.
 16 Q. Ms. Valianti, please state your name and business address.
-17 A. Carol Valianti, 6 Liberty Lane West, Hampton, New Hampshire.
+17 А. Carol Valianti, 6 Liberty Lane West, Hampton, New Hampshire.
 18 Q. What is your position and what are your responsibilities?
 19 A. I am the Vice President, Communications and Public Affairs for Unitil Service.
 My 20 responsibilities include the development, execution and operations leadership for the 21 Company's strategic communications including Customer Communications, Digital